sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/introductory-networking.md

 physical

-The TCP/IP network interface layer covers the functionalty of both the OSI data link and physical layers.
+The TCP/IP network interface layer covers the functionality of both the OSI data link and physical layers.

 </details>